 - I used 1% milk in this recipe as it already has enough fat from butter and cheese, but any milk will do fine.

-This dish was originally published on April 14, 2015 and was since updated to provide additional information.
+This post was originally published on April 14, 2015, and was since updated to provide additional information.

-If you like this recipe you may also like these cheesy recipe:
+If you like this recipe you may also like these cheesy recipes: